ashkanmradi/neural-network-from-scratch/README.md

 The project contains three different optimizers including GradientDescent, Adam and RMSProp.

-We also Implement a cross-antropy loss layer as the loss function.
+We also Implement a cross-entropy loss layer as the loss function.